 Then, by aiming for the Betterment of Being as discussed in my previous article.
 This is because we may not understand precisely what is good, but we understand what is evil, evil – in this context – is the producing of suffering, merely for the sake of suffering.
 Thus, good is whatever stops that from happening.
 So, we aim at good and away from evil.

-We also need to be humble, because pride leads to intolerance, resentment and hatred.
+We also need to be humble, because pride leads to intolerance, resentment, and hatred.
 We need to consider what we can fix and fix it, before trying to change the world.
 We need to reflect on when we fell short or missed the mark and improve our efforts.
-With all of our insufficiencies we contribute to the suffering in the world.
+With all of our inefficiencies, we contribute to the suffering in the world.
 If we could have done something to improve the world and we didn’t do it and selfishly pursued pleasure instead, we are also to blame.

 Hence, we need to aim at the alleviation of unnecessary pain and suffering to the best of our abilities.
 We need to aim at the “Betterment of Being” as our highest moral goal.
 We can start by asking ourselves how we could use our time today, to make things better instead of worse.
 We can start small and with ourselves.
 We can study instead of watching Netflix.
 We can clean our room instead of partying.
 We can stop doing things that we know to be evil.